boy1dr/3DWriter/README.md

 ## Final notes
 I don't claim to be the worlds best programmer, nor am i a self professed 3D Printer expert but i have many years of experience with both and i'm pretty confident that this software works.

-I have included the C# 2015 project that you can compile yourself along with a binary build for MS Windows.
+I have included the C# 2015 project that you can compile yourself along with a binary build for MS Windows (see 3DWriter/bin/Release).

 I would love to hear your feedback :)